nuwuxian/rl_attack/README.md

 For Pong-Game, you need to install install openai/roboschool first.
 After that install all other dependencies by running `pip install -r Pong/requirements.txt`.

-## Adversarial Trainining and Retraining in MuJoco-Game
+## Adversarial Trainining and Retraining in MuJoCo-Game

 Start adversarial training by running
 ```